gk199/Run3-HCAL-LLP-Analysis/README.md

 ```
 For running in compiled mode, remember to input the file path as `root://cmsxrootd.fnal.gov///store/user...`.

-Text files of the ntuples can be made with `find "$PWD" -maxdepth 1 -type f` from the directories in `/hdfs/store/user/gkopp/`.
+Text files of the ntuples can be made with `find "$PWD" -maxdepth 1 -type f` from the directories in `/hdfs/store/user/gkopp/`, or using the dedicated script in `ValidateFileProcessing`.

-## Condor Processing
+### Condor Processing
-Follow the [instructions](https://github.com/gk199/Run3-HCAL-LLP-Analysis/tree/main/Run/Condor) in the condor subdirectory.
+Follow the [instructions](https://github.com/gk199/Run3-HCAL-LLP-Analysis/tree/main/Run/Condor) in the `Run/Condor` subdirectory.

+### Analyzer Setttings
+In `DisplacedHcalJetAnalyzer/DisplacedHcalJetAnalyzer/DisplacedHcalJetAnalyzer.h` can set the variables: `debug, print_counts, save_hists, save_trees, blind_data`.
+Setting `AnalysisReader.debug = true` in `DisplacedHcalJetAnalyzer.C` is very helpful for debugging.

+Main files to edit are in `DisplacedHcalJetAnalyzer/src`.
+Specific details: In `HistHelper.cxx` set what histograms are filled and select categories.
+Requirements for when each category is filled are listed in `Loop.cxx`.
+Careful to submit only Condor jobs for the correct configuration though!

+`OutputHelper.cxx` is the main file to edit, where output trees are booked and filled. `TriggerHelper.cxx` contains trigger-related functions. `ObjectHelper.cxx` is a placeholder to put object-related functions.
+The histograms that are read in are listed in `DisplacedHcalJetAnalyzer.h`.

+Note, if making another tree (jet tree vs. event tree, for example), need to initalize new set of `treenames`, `tree_output`, and `tree_output_vars*` in `DisplacedHcalJetAnalyzer.h`.

+## Plotting
+Plotting is done in `MiniTuplePlotter`.

+The main script recently in use is `Gillian/MiniTuplePlotter_CR_SR.C`.

+## DNN Classifier
+Created from minituples, in the `Classifiers` directory.
+The Inclusive DNN is run first, using the perJet trees, and then the Depth DNN is run based on the control region defined by the Inclusive Tagger scores.

+Plotters for the ROC curves and DNN scores are also included in this directory.

+## Locations on lxplus
+This directory: `/afs/cern.ch/work/g/gkopp/2022_LLP_analysis/LLP_NtuplerAnalyzer`.

+The cms-lpc-llp directory: `/afs/cern.ch/work/g/gkopp/2022_LLP_analysis/CMSSW_12_4_6/src/cms_lpc_llp/llp_ntupler`.

 ## Checking File Content
 RECO files: